jhwohlgemuth/pwsh-prelude/.github/CONTRIBUTING.md

       '==> Would have executed code code code' | Write-Color -DarkGray }
     ```
   - When in doubt, write code that is consistent with preponderance of existing codebase.
-Let's call this the "priority of pre-existing preponderance rule".
+Let's call this the "***priority of pre-existing preponderance rule***".

 Footnotes
 ---------